stark1tty/Awesome-Historic_al-Maps/readme.md

 #### United States
 - [American Geographical Society Library.
 'Digital Map Collection'](https://uwm.edu/lib-collections/agsl-digital-map-collection/) - Maps ranging from early maps of Asia to historical maps of Wisconsin and Milwaukee, and other American cities, states, and national parks.
 - [New England Historic and Placename Directory](http://broermapsonline.org/site/placename-directory/) - Containing over 100,000 names.

+##### Minnesota
+- [John R. Borchert Map Library, University of Minnesota]( https://www.lib.umn.edu/borchert) - With material on Minnesota, the USA and the rest of the world.

 ##### New York
 - [The NYC Space/Time Directory](https://spacetime.nypl.org/) - The New York Public Library is creating a digital time-travel service for New York City with historical maps, collections rich in geospatial data, and the public’s help.
 It makes urban history accessible through a set of resources including: a searchable atlas of New York past, an historical location directory and geocoder, a set of APIs and data sets, and a discovery tool linking NYPL collections together in an historical and geographic context.